Peeragogy/Peeragogy.github.io/assessment.md

 ### Roadmaps in Peer Learning

-We have identified several basic and more elaborated patterns that describe “the Peeragogy effect”.
+We have identified several basic and more elaborate patterns that describe “the Peeragogy effect”.
 These have shaped the way we think about things since.
 We think the central pattern is the Roadmap, which can apply at the individual level, as a personal learning plan, or at a